sfarajli/farajli.net/posts/gentoo.md

 ------------------------------
 A lot of people say very good things about gentoo linux, it is very well maintained, It is more secure, It is lightweight and so on.
-But when it comes down to it, very few people actually use gentoo, I thing that is because they install it and after a month or so they really get sick of waiting for the packages to compile and they switch back to whatever they were using before.
-I know it because, I had done that in the past, I dual-booted my machine with gentoo and arch linux intending to only use gentoo, and arch only when I didn't have the time to wait for the package to compile, but ended up only booting to arch and almost never to gentoo, at that time if you were to ask me the best package manager I would have unhesitatingly said arch's pacman, while I still thing that pacman is the best
+But when it comes down to it, very few people actually use gentoo, I think that is because they install it and after a month or so they really get sick of waiting for the packages to compile and they switch back to whatever they were using before.
+I know it because, I had done that in the past, I dual-booted my machine with gentoo and arch linux intending to only use gentoo, and arch only when I didn't have the time to wait for the package to compile, but ended up only booting to arch and almost never to gentoo, at that time if you were to ask me the best package manager I would have unhesitatingly said arch's pacman, while I still think that pacman is the best
 <strong class="orange_text">binary</strong> package manager
 for the past few months I have started to really like gentoo and its package manager portage and there are different reasons for that.